202.00 Eligibility for Services Policy

 - Physical or Mental Impairment

 - The individual has transferable skills, which is consistent with the individual’s employment factors.
-The individual’s disability prevents him or her from using those transferable skills to prepare for, secure, retain or regain employment.
+The individual’s disability prevents him or her from using those transferable skills to prepare for, secure, retain, advance in or regain employment.

 - The individual cannot access services that will allow him or her to achieve an employment goal without vocational rehabilitation services.